5. Assistance with Health Costs

 If you are eligible, application is made on behalf of the whole household, not on an individual basis.

 In order to be eligible your income must be below a threshold.
-The income thresholds for period April 2021 to April 2022, for each element of the scheme, are as follows.
+The income thresholds for the period April 2022 to April 2023, for each element of the scheme, are as follows.

 |Household Size||Sans Participation||Avec Participation Financière|